DLR-MF-DAS/general-template/README.md

 # GitHub Actions

+CI/CD tasks for your project will be handled by GitHub Actions which are CI/CD pipelines described in a YAML based language.
+Here we have a list of them that you must include in your project and make sure that they are working correctly.

 ## Testing

 Taken care of in `.github/workflows/python-app.yml`.
 By default `pytest` is used.
 Find tests under `test/` and test your code religiously.
 No untested or undocumented code is allowed.